ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 blocks in order when it completes a checkpoint, the blocks are committed in the response futures, so they may arrive out of order).

-Committing a block to the sled state should be implemented as a wrapper around a function also called by [`Request::CommitBlock`](#request-commit-block), which should:
+Committing a block to the rocksdb state should be implemented as a wrapper around a function also called by [`Request::CommitBlock`](#request-commit-block), which should: